 Figure 6.x4 shows an example of NFV protocols in the sliced IEEE802 access network.
 It contains three network slices, each of which represents a virtualized network for each service provider.

-In the service layer of sliced network, it contains NMS and SS that are used for service provider to manage and control its access network, and user subscriptions and data path establishment respectively.
+In the service layer of sliced access network, NMS and SS are used for access network operator to manage and control its access network, and user subscriptions and data path establishment respectively.

 The NFV layer offers the common interfaces of access network functions for the service layer to manage the access network.
 The service such NMS could be able to manage its virtual access network through the NFV.